 Oranges: Freshly squeezed orange juice is a classic, but it can take many oranges, which means a lot of fructose and wastage.
 Try instead an orange-based smoothie: cut an orange into chunks (freeze extras) and throw it in the blender with some coconut water, mango and berries.
 Refreshing and delicious, without losing the benefits within the orange itself.
 Another option is to section the orange and toss into a salad or add oranges to your dinner by using them in a marinade.
 BBQ oranges are a wonderfully sweet side dish to add to any backyard party half or quarter and throw them straight onto the grill.

 Persimmons: This fruit is from the berry family and lately it is appearing in more dishes and fruit bowls.
 Although traditionally from Japan, it can be purchased from any grocery store.
 It has a range of health benefits and is sweet in flavour.
 Try making a persimmon jam or adding persimmon slices to chicken salad.
 With its great fibre content, Vitamin A and Vitamin C and high levels of manganese and copper, you can be assured you are only doing good things for your body.

 Carrots: This vegetable is found in almost every household on any given day.
 They can be served raw, cooked, roasted or even juiced.
-Get creative with carrots and make delicious carrot and ginger soup or carrot muffins with walnuts for something sweet and nutrient dense.Carrots are great for your eyesight, with high Vitamin A levels, which can reduce your risk of losing your vision.
+Get creative with carrots and make a delicious carrot and ginger juice shot or carrot muffins with walnuts for something sweet and nutrient dense.Carrots are great for your eyesight, with high Vitamin A levels, which can reduce your risk of losing your vision.
 Reports show carrots have the ability to reduce cancer and cardiovascular disease when consumed regularly.